 The actions of debt collectors are governed by a number of federal and state laws, including the Fair Debt Collection Practices Act.
 These laws ensure debt collectors can’t engage in harassing or inappropriate activity to try to collect a debt.

 Unfortunately, not all debt collectors follow the law.
-A debt defense lawyer can help you know where you stand if debt collectors are calling.
+A reputable advocate for debt resolution can help you know where you stand if debt collectors are calling.
 They can also ensure you know your rights and provide advice on how to assert them.
 Start by learning about some common ways debt collectors violate the law below.